sugarmo/AnchorPal/README.md

-# AnchorKit
+# AnchorPal

 An AutoLayout library inspired by [SnapKit](https://github.com/SnapKit/SnapKit).

 # Usage

-If you are familiar with SnapKit, you already know how to use AnchorKit, just with a little changes.
+If you are familiar with SnapKit, you already know how to use AnchorPal, just with a little changes.

 ### Install new constraints.